PaulanerAlex/yolo_db_tools/README.md

 - Interactive annotation interface opens for each image
 - Click to define bounding box corners
 - For oriented bounding boxes: rotation is enabled
+- **Multiple bounding boxes mode**:
+  - Use "Weitere Box" button to add additional bounding boxes to the same image
+  - Use "Rückgängig" button to remove the last bounding box
+  - Use "Fertig" button when done with all objects in the image
+- **Single bounding box mode**:
+  - Use "Fertig" button when done with the object
 - Options after each annotation:
   - Continue to next image
   - `s` - Delete current annotation and retry